mgenware/oauth2-user-id/README.md

 # OAuth2 User ID
-Obtain User ID via OAuth2 AccessToken on different sites.
+How to get user ID and user display name via OAuth2 API on different sites.

 ## Google